 Additionally, CGBI staff continues to support the NC Breastfeeding Coalition (NCBC).
 In addition to administrative support, Kathy Parry served on the board from 2011-2018, including her most recent term as Chair, and Catherine Sullivan has been involved since its founding, co-chairing the IBCLC Advocacy Committee through 2018.
 This committee successfully advocated for reimbursement for lactation support services with NC Medicaid.

 Previously, CGBI led initial NCBC efforts in achieving the “Ban the Bags Golden Bow Awards.”
 More than 3/4 of NC Maternity Centers have been recognized by the coalition as “bag-free”, meaning they do not distribute free bags with formula and marketing materials to women who deliver in their facility.
-Greater than 86% of live births are occurring in “bag-free facilities.
+Greater than 86% of live births are occurring in “bag-free” facilities.

 United States

-CGBI is a voting member of the United States Breastfeeding Committee (USBC) and supports several “constellations”, or topic-focused collaborative working groups.
+CGBI is a voting member organization of the United States Breastfeeding Committee (USBC) and supports several “constellations”, or topic-focused collaborative working groups.
 Catherine Sullivan served on the board of USBC as an elected director (2016-2017).
 USBC is an independent nonprofit organization that was formed in 1998* in response to the Innocenti Declaration of 1990.
 This declaration, signed by the US DHHS, calls on every nation to establish a multisectoral national breastfeeding committee comprised of representatives from relevant government departments, non-governmental organizations, and health professional associations to coordinate national breastfeeding initiatives.
-USBC is now a coalition of more than 50 organizations, plus countless state and local coalitions and tribal groups that support its mission to improve the Nation’s health by working collaboratively to protect, promote, and support breastfeeding.
+USBC is now a coalition of more than 140 organizations, plus countless state and local coalitions and tribal groups that support its mission to improve the Nation’s health by working collaboratively to protect, promote, and support breastfeeding.

 Global